-As each generation of art historians contributes new research-based interpretations of artworks, the contemporary understanding of an object changes, as does the understanding of the contexts in which an artwork was made, obtained, displayed, or critiqued.
+As each generation of art historians contributes new research-based interpretations of artworks, the contemporary understanding of each object changes, as does the understanding of the contexts in which it was made, collected, displayed, or critiqued.
 In this sense, the practice of art history is an ever-unfolding conversation.
-The purpose of graduate study is to join the community of scholars, educators, curators and critics who keep the conversation going.
+Graduate study prepares students to join the community of scholars, educators, curators and critics who keep the conversation going.

-- requires 5 core classes: art historiography, museum collections, a seminar in art and representation, and two writing seminars
+- 5 core courses: art historiography, museum collections, a seminar in art and representation, and two writing seminars

-- culminates in submission of a qualifying paper completed in consultation with a faculty advisor
+- submission of a qualifying paper completed in consultation with a faculty advisor

-The degree can be completed in 2 years (four semesters)—with full-time enrollment in three semesters and part-time enrollment in the fourth semester.
+The degree can be completed in 2 years (four semesters), with full-time enrollment in three semesters and part-time enrollment in the fourth semester.
 Part-time enrollment is also an option, typically with degree completion in 3 years.
-Some students, both part-time and full-time opt to enroll in non-required electives either in art history, museum studies, non-profit management, or other departments relevant to a student’s interests and professional goals.

 Meet current graduate students